-The Borrodaile property shown in its beautiful panoramic setting on the Derwent, appears in the graphics box at the head of this page.
+The Borrodaile property shown in its beautiful panoramic setting on the Derwent, appears in the Header above.
 A closer image of the homestead is attached below; it remains, externally at least, largely as it was in the 1820s.
 We included it in the itinerary of our 2005 family group Tassie tour; our Tasmanian cousin Dianne Hallett being well known to the present property owners kindly arranged for our visit there.

 Regrettably the failure of William Borradaille’s farming endeavours meant the family fell on comparatively hard times; they moved into rented premises in New Norfolk (Eliza was living here when she met and later wed William Sorell Wilson).
 Later probably in some desperation to recover his fortunes William Borrodaille went to prospect on the Victorian goldfields around Castlemaine and Maldon but it seems without great success.